The Input Format

 The computed average error of the output program, similar to :herbie-error-input.

-Herbie's benchmark suite also uses properties such as :herbie-target for continuous integration, but these are not officially supported and their use is discouraged.
+Herbie's benchmark suite also uses properties for continuous integration, but these are not officially supported and their use is discouraged.